What is a co-signer?

 Do I need a co-signer?

 Some applicants require a cosigner if they do not meet qualifying standards (eg. poor or no credit rating, bad debt, low income, no rental history, etc).
+Note that if an application was previously denied, a co-signer may not necessarily be sufficient to approve an application.

 Will a credit check be done on a co-signer?